devforfu/papers/dl.md

 read: ✅ | last edition: 2017

 The authors discovered a _superconvergence phenomena_ while training residual networks.
+Also includes an interesting section about linear interpolation between weights of two networks to estimate if they converged to the same optimal value.

 A short paper of 4 pages in total.

 > **Quote:** We coin the term **“super-convergence”** to refer to this phenomenon where a network is